ng-bao/CTF-Writeups/Wannagame2026/Locked_girl.md

 * Wireshark / Tshark
 * Cyperchef
 * dnspy.exe
-* Code editor (visual studio code, Microsoft visual studio,...)
+* Code editor and necessary environment (visual studio code, Microsoft visual studio,...)

 # Solve
 We were given two files, `challenge.pcapng` and `sslkey.log`.
 Starting with the `pcapng` file, we can see `http` streams have been encrypted by the `TLS`